wasab1kastike/autobattles4xfinsauna/README.md

    and the timer badge keeps the current session readable.
 3. **Trigger SISU** to launch a temporary combat surge and watch the countdown indicator pulse while the ability is active.
+4. **Dial the ambience** from the top-bar controls—toggle the sauna forest loop or adjust the volume slider, and the preference will persist across future sessions.
-4. **Adjust sauna tactics** from the sauna card: expand the card from the top bar to toggle the rally option and monitor spawn progress.
+5. **Adjust sauna tactics** from the sauna card: expand the card from the top bar to toggle the rally option and monitor spawn progress.
-5. **Review events and policies** from the right panel.
+6. **Review events and policies** from the right panel.
 Apply policies when you have the gold, acknowledge events to clear the queue, and scan the log for a curated history of recent actions.